Cash-Out Refinance Loan

 Can I get a VA-backed cash-out refinance loan?

-You may be able to get a cash-out refinance loan if you:
+You may be able to get a cash-out refinance loan if you meet all of the requirements listed below.

-- Qualify for a VA-backed home loan Certificate of Eligibility (COE), and
+- Qualify for a VA-backed home loan Certificate of Eligibility, and

 - Meet VA’s—and your lender’s—standards for credit, income, and any other requirements, and